jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 # Communicating Evidence Visually : NOTES

-Hi - that was an interesting discussion, thanks for the invite.
+Hi - that was an interesting discussion, thanks so much for the invite.

 I liked the objective - a useful thing to work towards: that graphics should be “_transparent to a motivated citizen_”.
 But do we know what skills and competencies they are expected to have?